Glavin001/ember-c3/README.md

 The component properties break out the settings to simplify chart configuration.
 Note: The chart type is **always** assigned in the chart data object.

-The properties with an asterisk are the only ones that are updated on the chart when a property change is triggered when `notifyPropertyChange` is called.
+The properties with an asterisk are the only ones updated on the chart when a property change is triggered when `notifyPropertyChange` is called.
 See examples in the dummy app.

 Property | Description | Example
 ---------|-------------|--------